Capgemini/capgemini.github.io/_posts/2023-07-07-spring-cloud-vault-kubernetes.md

 #### Kube Auth Method

 After applying the helmsman state file, we can proceed with configuring the Vault instance.
-There are two main ways to configure Vault: through the Vault UI or programatically via the CLI.
+There are two main ways to configure Vault: through the Vault UI or programmatically via the CLI.
 Since we prefer repeatable processes, having our Vault configuration in code is a better approach.
 Taking it a step further, we could use the [Vault Terraform](https://registry.terraform.io/providers/hashicorp/vault/latest/docs) approach to treat this configuration as infrastructure-as-code.
 However, that goes beyond the scope of this example.

 #### Configuration

 Next we need to enable the Kube auth method.
-The easiest way to do this (programatically) is via the Vault CLI (which comes pre-installed in the Vault container from the installed helm chart).
+The easiest way to do this (programmatically) is via the Vault CLI (which comes pre-installed in the Vault container from the installed helm chart).

 `vault auth enable kubernetes`